ipfs-inactive/examples/examples/init/README.md

 </dict>
 </plist>
 ```
+The reason for running `ipfs` under a shell is to avoid needing to hard-code the user's home directory in the job.

 - To start the job, run `launchctl load ~/Library/LaunchAgents/io.ipfs.go-ipfs.plist`
 - To check that the job is running, run `launchctl list | grep ipfs`